QWOP: Legacy

 On July 27, 2011, QWOP was featured at the Museum of Modern Art in New York City and was part of an event called "Arcade" hosted by the video game art and culture company Kill Screen.
+The game helped Foddy's site (Foddy.net) reach 30 million hits.
 The Guinness World Records awarded Chintamani resident Roshan Ramachandra for doing the fastest 100m run on the game on April 10, 2013, doing it in 51 seconds.
-As of June 2024, the record is held by a Japanese speedrunner known as kurodo1916, achieving a time of 45.53 seconds in June 2022.

-QWOP appeared on the season 9 premiere of the American sitcom The Office.
+QWOP also appeared on the season 9 premiere of the American sitcom The Office.

-Alternative versions

-An iPhone app of the game was released in 2011.
-The App version follows the same gameplay as with the original version, but the controls differ.
-The player controls QWOP's legs and arms by moving their thumbs around in the diamonds on the screen.
-Kotaku called the iPhone version "4000 Percent More Impossible" than the original game and "An Olympic Challenge For Thumbs".
+Sequel

-A 2-player multiplayer version of QWOP named 2QWOP was also released in February 2012, after being featured at an event in Austin named "The Foddy Winter Olympics" displaying a selection of Bennett Foddy's games.
-This version places the game in vertical splitscreen, automatically assigning one player's thighs and calves to the Q, W, E, and R keys, while the other player uses the U, I, O, and P keys.
+A sequel to QWOP named 2QWOP, was released in February 16, 2012, after being featured at an event in Austin named "The Foddy Winter Olympics" displaying a selection of Bennett Foddy's games, earlier that month.
+Serving as a 2-player multiplayer version of the original game, it features vertical splitscreen, automatically assigning one player's thighs and calves to the Q, W, E, and R keys, while the other player uses the U, I, O, and P keys.

+Future games from Bennett Foddy

+The game's creator, Bennett Foddy, would later develop Getting Over It with Bennett Foddy, released in 2017.